-Other mistreatment behaviors such as sexual harassment, discrimination based on race, religion, ethnicity, sex, age, disability, and sexual orientation are covered under this and other College and University policies and should be reported on the mistreatment mechanism and/or the ombudsman.
 The Senior Associate Dean for Academic Affairs (SADAA) has the authority to determine (on a case by case basis) whether or not an alleged form of mistreatment would be more appropriately covered under this or other policies.
 When a medical student is alleged to have engaged in medical student mistreatment, the SADAA will determine whether such cases shall be handled under this policy, the Medical Students Rights and Responsibilities or the College's policy on professional behavior.
+Other mistreatment behaviors such as sexual harassment, discrimination based on race, religion, ethnicity, sex, age, disability, and sexual orientation are covered under this and other College and University policies and should be reported on the mistreatment mechanism and/or the ombudsperson.
+All mandatory reporters in the college will follow the policies and statutes of the college and state for applicable reports and events.